Gaminator800/Test/README.md

 - Jump on the platforms
 - Push objects to pass each test
 - Use the teleporters to go to other places
-- If you fall you fail and will have to try again
+- If you fall, you fail and will have to try again